jonathandata1/Pegasus-CatalanGate-False-Positives/README.md

 ## Finding The Origin of Detection

 ### Citizen Lab and Amnesty jointly released a spyware detection tool named "MVT" or Mobile Verification Toolkit.
-The toolkit contains IOCs or indicators of compromise, and here we can find of the absolute confirmed malicious URLs 123tramites.com Below is a code snippet showing Amnesty and Citizen Lab providing the IOCs.
+The toolkit contains IOCs or indicators of compromise, and here we can find one of the absolute confirmed malicious URLs 123tramites.com.
+Below is a code snippet showing Amnesty and Citizen Lab providing the IOCs.

     [
         {